matheus-asilva/aceleradev-ds/week_1/deploy_ml/README.md

 File Structure
 ------------
 ```
-├── README.md          <- Overview this project.
+├── README.md          <- Overview of this project.
 ├── data
 │   ├── train.tsv      <- Data used to train the model
 │   ├── test.tsv       <- Data to be predicted